whitecl/rubocop-enen/README.md

 Adds duck-typed optionals to Ruby via rubocop

+This is an experimental implementation of an untested idea. **Don't use this!**

 ## Installation

 Install the gem and add to the application's Gemfile by executing: